Platform Risk: When Stripe or Wise Can Break You

 This mismatch between preparation time and event speed is part of what makes payment rail dependency structurally fragile.
 The system functions smoothly until it doesn't — and by the time it doesn't, the timeline for response is compressed far beyond the timeline for preparation.

 Founders often learn about redundancy only after a freeze.
 By then, the options are limited and urgency distorts decision-making.
+The mechanics of how freezes actually work — the cascade from frozen funds to missed payroll to damaged reputation — are worth understanding before the event.

 3. Compliance does not equal safety